theuerc/Website/gitpod/docs/config-dotfiles.md

 Dotfiles are a way to customize your developer environment according to your personal needs.

-To configure Gitpod to use your own dotfiles for all your workspaces, enter the URL of a public dotfiles repository in https://gitpod.io/preferences.
+To configure Gitpod to use your own dotfiles for all your workspaces, enter the URL of a dotfiles repository in [your user preferences](https://gitpod.io/preferences).

 Gitpod will recognize and run one of the following install scripts from your dotfiles repository.